Using the ThinLinc Desktop Customizer¶

 possible to manually define applications.
 This is needed for example

-The daily use of the TLDC consists of one or several of the following steps:
+The general usage of the TLDC involves one or several of the following steps:

 Create an application